 Then pick the local project to sync entities from the other end of the connection.
 That means new items sent over from the other Jira instance will appear in this instance, in the project we select.
 Pick from the available projects and click “Next”.

 You will then be redirected to verify if you have admin access to the other Jira instance, in our case Jira on-premise.
 Click “Yes, I have admin access” and click “Initiate”.
-In case you don’t have access, an invitation code will be generated that needs to be pasted on the other Jira instance.
+In case you don’t have access, an invitation code will be generated that needs to be copy-pasted on the other Jira instance.
 You will know more about how to do this in the Script mode section.

 After a brief verification, you need to select a project on the Jira on-premise instance as well.
 Select one from the drop-down list as you did above.
 Once done, click the “Confirm” button.